I told you why a VPN is so important and why my personal recommendation is IPVanish on NVIDIA Shield TV!

 There’s one more step before we change a few settings.
 Click on the Connect button.
 You’ll have to approve the connection request.

-There’s a couple of things to note about the Android VPN service:
+There are a couple of things to note about the Android VPN service:

 - The first time you set up a VPN service, you’ll be asked to explicitly approve the connection request (as in the image above).